About this 8-day summer itinerary

 The route - day 7: Montreux-Neuchâtel via Bulle and Fribourg: 102 km, 1h30

-You have already crossed the German, Rhaeto-Romanic and Italian parts of Switzerland.
-Now it’s time to explore its French areas.
+You have already crossed the German, Rhaeto-Romanic and Italian speaking parts of Switzerland.
+Now it’s time to explore its French speaking area.
 This easy ride takes you from Montreux to the picturesque town of Neuchâtel in the Three Lakes region, via the towns of Bulle and Fribourg.
 Again, you can make lots of of side trips to explore this area.

 - enjoy longer rides along the shores of Lake Geneva and Lake Neuchâtel by first heading west towards Lausanne, then north to Yverdon-les-Bains, and then to Neuchâtel (99 km, 1h10).